A 10-day itinerary gives a glimpse into the country’s diverse cultural landscapes and remnants of decades of conflicts.

 Day 3 Overnight Train to Myitkyina

-If you want to save time, four flights per day operates from Mandalay to Myitkyina.
+If you want to save time, four flights per day operate from Mandalay to Myitkyina.

 Where to Stay?